NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/create-links-with.md

-Also keep in mind that his primitive is used to create multiple links at once, so you need to provide an agentset.
+Also keep in mind that this primitive is used to create multiple links at once, so you need to provide an agentset.
 If you want to create a link with just one specific turtle, you should use the `create-link-with` primitive.